FlytoTheSpace/everythingatonce/markdown/maths/maths.md

 ## Notation

-Notational Rules: The Rules are set specifically for this Archive, since sometimes the mathematical notation can be confusing when it depending on the context.
+These are Patches for common Mathematical Notation that can be very confusing for some people in case Contexts Overlap or are just generaly bad, may also includes some new notations.

 ### Degrees

-The normal $5\degree$ notation should not be used outside the Geometry section, since it can cause confusion with a 0th exponent, if needed use the following notation:
+The normal $5\degree$ notation should not be used outside the Geometry/Trig section, since it can possible cause confusion with a 0th exponent, if needed use the following notation:

 $$
 5 \deg